alexmach7/DATA3402/Kaggle/ChildMindInstitute/README.md

 * I chose a simple model but it was still close to accurate.

 ## Future Work
 * In the future I would like to compare more training models.
+I also only chose 40 patients to study because I was having trouble with my computer crashing.
+If I had been able to I would have liked to have a larger sample size.

 # How to reproduce results
 ## Overview of files in repository